 Nikki took 147 readings outside her apartment, which is 2.77 kilometers away from the consulate.
 This distance can make the readings less accurate, although my tests with the US Embassy in Beijing from 7 kilometers away showed results nearly identical to tests done 200 meters away.

 The Laser Egg correlated highly with the US Consulate (r =.88), but much lower than in Beijing (r = .98).
-The Laser consistently overestimated PM2.5:
+The Egg consistently overestimated PM2.5:

 The Laser Egg was off by an average of 23.53 micrograms.
 That is higher than in Beijing, where it was off by just 6.5 micrograms.
-The raw data can be downloaded here.
+(Open-source raw data is free for all).

 I tested whether humidity was the culprit by analyzing humidity readings.
-Humidity ranged from 36% to 89%, so there was good variation in humidity.
+Humidity ranged from 36% to 89%, so there was wide variation in humidity.

-Adding in humidity increased the accuracy of the Laser Egg readings, from explaining 76.8% of the variance in PM2.5 to 79.4%.
+Adjusting for humidity increased the accuracy of the Laser Egg readings.
+The model went from explaining 76.8% of the variance in PM2.5 to 79.4%.
 The Egg clearly had less error when humidity was low (left) than when humidity was high (right):

 The graphs below are a bit complicated, so let me break them down.
 First, if the Laser Egg were perfectly accurate, 1 microgram on the Laser Egg would equal 1 microgram from the US Consulate (blue line):

-But the Egg isn’t 100% accurate.
-When humidity is low (< 50%), the actual relationship is off by a bit, 1 Egg microgram = .72 actual micrograms (middle line).
+But the Laser Egg isn’t 100% accurate.
+When humidity is low (< 50%), the actual relationship is off by a bit.
+In that case, 1 Egg microgram = .72 actual micrograms (middle line).
 And when humidity is high (> 50%), the actual relationship is even worse, 1 Egg microgram = .60 actual micrograms (right line).